 Traffic: During the construction period expect additional traffic around the site as workers arrive, when materials are delivered, and as facilities are constructed and installed.

-Moderate construction noise can be expected between 7 a.m. and 7 p.m. on weekdays.
+Noise: Significant noise is expected only during drilling of the wells which can take up to two weeks and is a continuous, 24/7 operation.
+Once the wells are drilled, Moderate construction noise can be expected between 7 a.m. and 7 p.m. on weekdays.
 This will include earth moving equipment, concrete placement, and general construction activities.

 Construction sites will have temporary fencing installed to safeguard the public from hazardous conditions when construction workers are not present and to protect stockpiles of materials and equipment.